miallo/nuggit/src/01_init/README.md

 Once you are done, with it, you will hopefully be the person, people come to when they have questions about git:
 ![A comic of stick figures describing how beautiful git is, but they just memorize a few commands.
 And when they run into an issue, they don't know how to deal with it and just copy the file and delete the folder](https://imgs.xkcd.com/comics/git.png "If that doesn't fix it, git.txt contains the phone number of a friend of mine who understands git.
 Just wait through a few minutes of 'It's really pretty simple, just think of branches as...' and eventually you'll learn the commands that will fix everything.")
-(Credits to xkcd/Randall Munroe - I can highly recommended them)
+(Credits to xkcd/Randall Munroe - I can highly recommend all of the comics!)

 # What do I need to do?